bcstp/hugosite/content/escaping-big-tech.md

 ## Remember: This is a Process!

-As we begin working through escaping Big Tech, remember the following:
+As we work through escaping Big Tech, remember the following:

 1. **This is a *moving target***.
 What we know today may well be different tomorrow.
 We can almost count on it.
 2. **NO ONE knows everything about this.** We must all rely on one another, and check on and help each other.
 Find those you know who can help, and ask them *to* help.